 - · Performance meetings

 - An environmental briefing program during new employee orientation sessions.

 - Training

 - Online Training Surveys

 - Trans-Matic's Open-door Policy

-- Internal Environmental Concern, outlined in EP-102 for HPC or APC-EP-102.
+- Internal Environmental Concern, outlined in EP-102.

 Information relevant to the EMS, including changes, are communicated through the various functions and levels.
 The communication ensures that people working under Trans-Matic's control contribute to continual improvement.
 The Safety Manager or appropriate Plant Quality Representative is responsible for overseeing the implementation of these internal communication programs and ensuring their effectiveness.